Autoequivalences of Fukaya categories of surfaces and graded gentle algebras: Introduction

 The following is our first main result and is stated in a simplified form.
 Throughout the entire paper we will work over a fixed field $\Bbbk$ and to simplify some arguments we will assume that its characteristic is different from $2$. \begin{Introthm}[{\Cref{cor: Theorem A} \& \Cref{cor: Theorem A (2)}}] Let $\Sigma$ be a graded marked surface and let $\Fuk(\Sigma)$ denote the associated partially wrapped Fukaya category.
 If $\operatorname{char} \Bbbk=0$ or $\Fuk(\Sigma)$ is homologically smooth and proper, there exists an isomorphism

-where $\MCG_{\gr}(\Sigma)$ denotes the graded mapping class group of $\Sigma$ and $\cN$ is an explicit group which can be read off from $\Sigma$.
-There is an analogous description for the derived Picard group of a proper graded gentle algebra $A$ as a semi-direct extension of $\MCG_{gr}(\Sigma_A)$ by a normal subgroup $\cN$. \end{Introthm} The condition that $\Fuk(\Sigma)$ is smooth and proper is equivalent to simple conditions on $\Sigma$, cf.~\Cref{PropositionPropertiesFukayaCategories}.
-For a punctured surface $\Sigma$, one has $\cN \cong \HH^1(\Sigma, \Bbbk^{\times})$ (with one exception, cf.\Cref{TheoremDerivedPicardGroupWrappedCase}) and in the other cases $\cN$ is described in \Cref{cor: Theorem A} and \Cref{cor: Theorem A (2)}.
+where $\MCG_{\gr}(\Sigma)$ denotes the graded mapping class group of $\Sigma$ and $\cN(\Sigma)$ is an explicit group which can be read off from $\Sigma$.
+There is an analogous description for the derived Picard group of a proper graded gentle algebra $A$ as a semi-direct extension of $\MCG_{\gr}(\Sigma_A)$. \end{Introthm} The condition that $\Fuk(\Sigma)$ is smooth and proper is equivalent to simple conditions on $\Sigma$, cf.~\Cref{PropositionPropertiesFukayaCategories}.
+For a punctured surface $\Sigma$, one has $\cN \cong \HH^1(\Sigma, \Bbbk^{\times})$ (with one exception, cf.~\Cref{TheoremDerivedPicardGroupWrappedCase}) and in the other cases $\cN$ is described in \Cref{cor: Theorem A} and \Cref{cor: Theorem A (2)}.
 The graded mapping class group is a central extension of the mapping class group of $\Sigma$ by the shift functor.
 Here, elements in the mapping class group are assumed to preserve all decorations of $\Sigma$ and the homotopy class of the line field.
-The section $\MCG_{\gr}(\Sigma) \rightarrow \DPic(\Fuk(\Sigma))$ which corresponds to the semi-direct product \Cref{eq: intro semi-direct product} arises from an action of $\MCG_{\gr}(\Sigma)$ on the Fukaya category which was first constructed in \cite{DyckerhoffKapranov}.
-The group $\cN$ is determined by the first Hochschild cohomology of $\Fuk(\Sigma)$ and admits a description in terms of singular cohomology of $\Sigma$ and the boundary components of $\Sigma$ and their winding numbers with respect to the line field.
-The entire Hochschild cohomology of a graded gentle algebra and the Gerstenhaber bracket are computed in upcoming work by the author \cite{OpperHochschildCohomologyGentle} which builds on a number of earlier computations \cite{Ladkani, RedondoRoman, ChaparroSchrollSolotar, ChaparroSchrollSolotarSuarezAlvarez} in the ungraded case.
-For the case of punctured surfaces, we rely on the description of Hochschild cohomology from \cite{BocklandtVanDeKreeke}.
+The section $\MCG_{\gr}(\Sigma) \rightarrow \DPic(\Fuk(\Sigma))$ which corresponds to the semi-direct product \eqref{eq: intro semi-direct product} arises from an action of $\MCG_{\gr}(\Sigma)$ on the Fukaya category which was first constructed in \cite{DyckerhoffKapranov}.
+The group $\cN$ is determined by the first Hochschild cohomology of $\Fuk(\Sigma)$ and admits a description in terms of singular cohomology of $\Sigma$, the boundary components of $\Sigma$ as well as their winding numbers with respect to the line field.
+The entire Hochschild cohomology of a graded gentle algebra and the Gerstenhaber bracket are computed in \cite{OpperHochschildCohomologyGentle} (see also \cite{BianSchrollSolotarWangWen}) which builds on a number of earlier computations \cite{Ladkani, RedondoRoman, ChaparroSchrollSolotar, ChaparroSchrollSolotarSuarezAlvarez} in the ungraded case.
+For punctured surfaces, the description of Hochschild cohomology is found in \cite{BocklandtVanDeKreeke}.